 - Support with compost program launch, including initial staff training, the monitoring of the program to reduce contamination, and education to customers (if needed)

 - Essential supplies such as biodegradable liners, signage, and indoor bins (up to 5)

 - Calculation of environmental benefits such as CO2 reduced

-- Cost sharing of compost services is possible until funds last or until the program concludes on May 31, 2014
+- 50/50 cost sharing of compost services is possible until early June 2014

 Who We Are Seeking